apergos/dockerhosts/README.md

 ### Recommended use

-Your resolver will likely not route resolution of unqualified hostnames anywhere useful.
 It is recommended that you add your containers to a network with a name ending in a reserved TLD such as .lan, for example "test.lan".
 In this case, all entries in /var/run/docker-hosts/hosts will be listed in short form but also with <containername>.test.lan and <containerid>.test.lan as aliases.
 Once you have edited /etc/systemd/resolved.conf to add the new dnsmasq process to the DNS entry as described above in 'Configuration', you should be able to reference your containers from the local host by providing the fully qualified name, either based on the container name or the container id.

+Note that single label names (names without a domain) will not be resolved by systemd-resolved; this is a design decision.
+See https://github.com/systemd/systemd/issues/13763 As such, single label names are not written into the hosts file.
+If a container has only single label names, an entry will be written as a comment, to let users know that the container setup is wrong for this service.

 ### Issues

 I'm sure there are many.
-In particular, nslookup does NOT work with the fqdn or with the short name either, although dig and ssh and probably most everything else does just fine.
+In particular, nslookup does NOT work with the fqdn of a container, although dig and ssh and probably most everything else does just fine.

-Currently dns doesn't resolve for the short name of a container, from outside of the container.
-Because I expect to have multiple test docker networks in play at once, and adding each of these as a search domain to systemd-resolved would be tedious, I'm ignoring this for now.